jamesadelhelm/dod-contract-alpha/README.md

-An automated equity research pipeline that ingests U.S. Department of Defense contract awards from USAspending.gov, resolves awardees to public tickers, fetches live market fundamentals, and scores each company through a Buffett/Graham value framework — delivering a ranked analyst report in under 5 minutes.
+An automated equity research pipeline that ingests U.S. Department of Defense contract awards from USAspending.gov, resolves awardees to public tickers, fetches live market fundamentals, and scores each company through a Buffett/Graham value framework — delivering a ranked analyst report in under 30 seconds.

 > **Research tool only.
 Not investment advice.**